 A: Maybe.
 The Parole Board makes its decision based upon your submitted application.
 The Parole Board investigator may contact you by telephone to schedule an interview or the investigator may come to your home to speak with you.
-The Parole Board also may ask you to come to your local parole office for an interview.
+The Parole Board may ask you to come to your local parole office for an interview.
 When the Parole Board finishes its investigation of your application, it may also ask you to appear at a hearing to discuss your application.
 You should attend this hearing.

 Q: Will anyone else be contacted as part of the investigation?

 A: Yes.
 The Parole Board will contact the prosecuting attorney and judge who were involved in your case to ask the prosecuting attorney and judge if they believe the governor should pardon you.
 In addition, the Parole Board may contact the victim of your crime.

 Q: Will I be notified of the Parole Board’s recommendation?

 A: The Parole Board may send you a notice containing its recommendation.
 You will not receive a copy of the full report the Board sends to the governor.

 Q: How long will the process take once I have applied for a pardon?